There are a few postpartum recovery must-haves that saved me in the early days of motherhood.

-1. Snacks Galore
+1. Healthy Snacks Galore

-These should be easily accessible to you at all times.
-Stash some prepackaged snacks in a nursing essentials basket and put some by your bed.
 Make sure to pick out snacks that sound delicious to you, but are also healthy and packed with good nutrients for you and baby.

 If you can, make and freeze some healthy muffins and lactation cookies before baby arrives.
 Anything you can grab and eat with one hand will be a lifesaver!

 After Jack was born, I would wake up in the middle of the night to feed him and feel ravenous!
 Larabars and apples saved me from feeling like I was starving.
 They were great middle-of-the-night snacks because they weren’t too heavy, but were high in carbs and filled me up nicely.

 I always made sure to have a Larabar and an apple on my nightstand before going to sleep while the crazy middle-of-the-night hunger persisted.
 (These are my favorite!)

 It was nice to be able to leave a prepackaged snack nearby without worrying about it spoiling.
 Eventually, I didn’t feel the need to eat in the wee hours of the morning, but it took some time to get there.

 2. A Nice Water Bottle

 Sure, you can use a plain ol’ water glass, but I preferred using a water bottle much of the time for a few reasons: